 There are strict guidelines established by the Federal Motor Carrier Safety Administration (FMCSA) requiring drug and alcohol testing, but some drivers may choose to drive while under the influence of drugs or alcohol.

-Hazardous weather, potholes, and construction in Fairfax can all increase the risk of a bus accident.
+Hazardous weather, potholes, and construction in Northern Virginia can all increase the risk of a bus accident.

 The circumstances of the bus accident will dictate who is liable, but possible parties include:

-Let our dedicated team of bus accident lawyers at the law firm of Koonz, McKenney, Johnson, DePaolis & Lightfoot, LLP can help give you the peace of mind to only focus on your recovery instead of the complex litigation process.
-Call today (703) 298-2928 to schedule a free consultation.
+Let our dedicated team of Northern Virginia auto accident lawyers at the law firm of Koonz McKenney Johnson & DePaolis LLP can help give you the peace of mind to only focus on your recovery instead of the complex litigation process.
+Contact our office today to schedule a free consultation.